-- I. ADVOCATES for the abolition of Development Assessment Panels (DAPs) on the basis that: - I.I.
-DAPs by means of their majority unelected membership are not democratic bodies representing the ratepayers and accordingly do not reflect the aspirations or values of the community; - 1.2.
-DAPs represent a significant erosion of planning powers by elected representatives who have been given a mandate by ratepayers to make these decisions; and - 1.3.
-Previous decisions made by the Metro Central Joint Development Assessment Panel have gone well beyond the purpose, intent and application of relevant Local Planning Policies adopted by the City of South Perth; and - 2.
-ADVOCATES for consideration of the following reforms, in the event that DAPs remain in place, to ensure greater accountability, transparency and procedural fairness for ratepayers through the Panel's assessment and decision making processes: - 2.1.
-Abolishing the current opt-in mechanism which allows applicants to choose either elected Councils or the DAP as the decision maker in favour of a Ministerial call-in power for projects of state or regional significance, with a minimal value of \$20 million, as has been adopted in the eastern states. - 2.2.
-Requiring equal membership on the DAP between Local Government and Appointed Specialist members; - 2.3.
-Requiring the DAP to set the meeting date for consideration of the development applications no later than five working days after the application being received to enable inclusion within the community consultation process;
+- I. ADVOCATES for the abolition of Development Assessment Panels (DAPs) on the basis that: - I.I DAPs by means of their majority unelected membership are not democratic bodies representing the ratepayers and accordingly do not reflect the aspirations or values of the community; - 1.2 DAPs represent a significant erosion of planning powers by elected representatives who have been given a mandate by ratepayers to make these decisions; and - 1.3 Previous decisions made by the Metro Central Joint Development Assessment Panel have gone well beyond the purpose, intent and application of relevant Local Planning Policies adopted by the City of South Perth; and - ADVOCATES for consideration of the following reforms, in the event that DAPs remain in place, to ensure greater accountability, transparency and procedural fairness for ratepayers through the Panel's assessment and decision making processes: - 2.1 Abolishing the current opt-in mechanism which allows applicants to choose either elected Councils or the DAP as the decision maker and reinstating the minimum threshold for consideration of development applications by the DAP at \$7 million and indexed annually; - 2.2 Requiring equal membership on the DAP between Local Government and Appointed Specialist members; - 2.3 Requiring the DAP to set the meeting date for consideration of the development applications no later than five working days after the application being received to enable inclusion within the community consultation process; - 2.4 Requiring the DAP agenda and local government report and recommendation to be published no less than ten business days prior to the scheduled meeting date; - 2.5 Requiring a minimum of five business days between publishing the DAP agenda and the date by which ratepayers can make public presentations to the DAP, to provide more time to prepare a formal response; - 2.6 Mandating that respondents to the develop application can nominate email or Australia Post as their preferred contact method for information and requiring the local government to contact registered respondents throughout the process as deadlines are reached;

-- 2.4.
-Requiring the DAP agenda and local government report and recommendation to be published no less than ten business days prior to the scheduled meeting date; - 2.5.
-Requiring a minimum of five business days between publishing the DAP agenda and the date by which ratepayers can make public presentations to the DAP, to provide more time to prepare a formal response; - 2.6.
-Mandating that respondents to the develop application can nominate email or Australia Post as their preferred contact method for information and requiring the local government to contact registered respondents throughout the process as deadlines are reached; - 2.7.
-Providing a public template for ratepayers to assist with the preparation of feedback as part of the Community consultation process; - 2.8.
-Requiring any changes to a development application between the community consultation period and final proposal for decision by the DAP to be published on the local government's website and to notify all respondents to the original community consultation of those changes; and - 2.9.
-Removing the need for the local government to obtain the applicant's consent for further consultation or an extension of time to report the applicant's development proposal to a DAP meeting for determination. - 2.10.Advise the Western Australian Local Government Association (WALGA) of its concern with the action and decision of the Development Assessment Panel.
+- 2.7 Providing a public template for ratepayers to assist with the preparation of feedback as part of the Community consultation process; - 2.8 Requiring any changes to a development application between the community consultation period and final proposal for decision by the DAP to be published on the local government's website and to notify all respondents to the original community consultation of those changes; and - 2.9 Removing the need for the local government to obtain the applicant's consent for further consultation or an extension of time to report the applicant's development proposal to a DAP meeting for determination.